perlaruizaviles/farandula/farandula-java/Readme.md

 - `from`: Receives a String list of departure Airport Codes.
 When selecting oneWay or roundTrip the length of the list is 1, on the other hand when selected multiCity the list length goes between 2 and 5.

 - `to`: Receives a String list of arrival Airport Codes .
+When selecting oneWay or roundTrip the length of the list is 1, on the other hand when selected multiCity the list length goes between 2 and 5.

 - `departingAt`: Receives a LocalDateTime list of departure Date.

 - `returningAt`: Receives a LocalDateTime list of arrival Date.
 This method is only used when selected roundTrip.

 - `type`: Receives and sets the FlightType (ONEWAY, ROUNDTRIP, OPENJAW).
+Default is set to ONEWAY.

 - `preferenceClass`: Receives and sets the CabinClassType (ECONOMY, PREMIUM_ECONOMY, FIRST, BUSINESS, ECONOMYCOACH, OTHER).
+Default is set to ECONOMY.

-- `limitTo`: Receives an integer which tells the max number of results expected.
+- `limitTo`: Receives an integer which tells the maximum number of results expected.
+Default is set in 50.

 - `forPassengers`: Appends a list of Passengers specifying their type (ADULTS, CHILDREN, INFANTS, INFANTSONSEAT) and how many.
+When not specifying any passengers a default passenger list of just one adult is set.

-Finally, method `execute` returns the result already parsed and in form of an Itinerary list.
+Finally, method `execute` returns the result already parsed as an Itinerary list.
 See the Models section for more information on Itinerary model.

 ## Models
 ### Airleg
 The Airleg model contains the information about a complete flight.
-As a brief resume, it contains the information about departure and arrival airports identified by an IATA code (String), as well it contains the departure and arrival dates and times (LocalDateTime).
+As a brief summary, it contains the information about departure and arrival airports identified by an IATA code (String), as well it contains the departure and arrival dates and times (LocalDateTime).
 It also contains a list of `Segment` elements to indicate the complete sections of the current flight.
 An airleg is identified by an id (String).

 ```
 public class AirLeg {